-Your deduction for the decline in value of grapevines is based on the capital expenditure incurred on establishing the grapevines.
-Capital expenditure incurred on establishing grapevines does not include the cost of purchasing or leasing land, expenditure in draining swamps or low-lying land, or expenditure in clearing land.
+Your deduction for the decline in value of grapevines is based on the capital expenditure incurred in establishing the grapevines.
+Capital expenditure incurred in establishing grapevines does not include the cost of purchasing or leasing land, expenditure in draining swamps or low-lying land, or expenditure in clearing land.
 However, it would include, for example, the cost of:

 - preparing the land ploughing and topsoil enhancement

-- planting the vine itself, and
+- planting the vines, and

-- the vine.
+- the vines.

 You start to deduct the decline in value of grapevines from the time you first use the grapevines in a primary production business to produce assessable income.
 If ownership of the grapevines changes, the remaining deduction is available to the new owner while they use the grapevines in a primary production business.
-If a grapevine is destroyed before the end of the write-off period, you are allowed a deduction in that year for the remaining unclaimed expenses less any proceeds - for example, insurance.
+If a grapevine is destroyed before the end of the writeoff period, you are allowed a deduction in that year for the remaining unclaimed expenses less any proceeds (for example, insurance).